 The manner in which the total excess supply in the Auction is reported changes as the Auction progresses.
 In general, when total excess supply is high, the Auction Manager announces a range for the total excess supply that includes exactly 5 integers.
 The largest integer of each such range will be divisible by 5.
-When the total excess supply falls to 40 or fewer tranches, the Auction Manager announces a range for the total excess supply that includes at least 10 integers.
+When the total excess supply falls to 35 or fewer tranches, the Auction Manager announces a range for the total excess supply that includes at least 10 integers.
 The largest integer of each such range will be divisible by 5.
-When the total excess supply that includes at least 10 integers.
-The largest integer of each such range will be divisible by 5.
-When the total excess supply that includes at least 10 integers.
-The largest integer of each such range will be divisible by 5.
-When the total excess supply falls to 20 or fewer tranches, the Auction Manager will report to all bidders only that the total excess supply is between 0 and 20 tranches.
+When the total excess supply falls to 15 or fewer tranches, the Auction Manager will report to all bidders only that the total excess supply is between 0 and 15 tranches.